Geeeean/tasc/README.md

 - Add error handling for out-of-bounds task numbers in commands that require a task number.
 - Add error handling for executing a normal command instead of a recursive command in situations where it is required.
-- Add a recursive option for the `mark` command.
 - Implement functionality so that when sub-tasks of a task are marked as completed, the parent task is also marked as completed automatically.

 ## Contributing